Riyenz/angular-state-management/README.md

 # Angular State Management

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.
+This project is a tutorial at [Codedam](https://codedam.com/angular-state-management/).

 ## Development server